Building skills for a changing world

 Katrina Jacome is a graduate of Conestoga's Office Administration program and currently works in the Registrar's Office at the college.
 She takes pride in her work, and enjoys the day-to-day interaction with students and colleagues that the role provides.

 She's always had a strong interest in marketing and social media and hopes someday to run her own business, helping local firms and organizations meet their marketing goals.

 To be successful, Katrina knows that she will need to be able to differentiate herself from other marketers.
 That's why she decided to apply to Conestoga's part-time, Social Media Marketing graduate certificate program, building both the qualifications and specialized skills to address the newest piece of the marketing puzzle.

-We recently had the opportunity to sit down with Zoe and learn about her educational journey at Conestoga.
+We recently had the opportunity to sit down with Katrina to learn more about her educational journey.

 2. What would you describe as some of the strengths of the program?

-5. If you could share advice with others considering Conestoga's programs and courses, what would it be?
+4. If you could share advice with others considering continuing education at Conestoga, what would it be?

-Conestoga wishes to thank Zoe for sharing her experience.
+Conestoga wishes to thank Katrina for sharing her experience.